Menu Close

 In addition to a regular spa, you can try a beer spa in Karlovy Vary.
 Beer Spa Beerland (Pivni Lazhe) is located in the city centre at Stará Louka 353/8.

-The procedure takes one hour, with 20 minutes of bathing and then resting on the straw bed.
-During this time you can drink as much beer as you want and you are also served homemade "beer bread".
-The bread, which we got to try during our little visit, was super tasty!
+The procedure takes an hour, with 20 minutes of bathing and then resting on the straw bed.
+During this time, you can drink as much beer as you want and you are also served homemade "beer bread".
+The bread that we got to try during our little visit was super tasty!

 Bier brot